 Sacramental preparation is an integral part of the curriculum for children making their First Communion.
 Students must have completed two full consecutive years of classes either at a Catholic school or by taking Religious Ed before celebrating their First Communion and First Reconciliation.

-Second graders receive First Reconciliation and First Communion in the spring of 2020 if they have completed two years of classes.
-Some third graders who attended Religious Ed for the first time in the 2018-2019 school year will also make their First Communion.
+Second graders receive First Reconciliation and First Communion in the spring of 2021 (Saturday, May 8) if they have completed two years of classes.
+Some third graders who attended Religious Ed for the first time in the 2019-2020 school year will also make their First Communion.

 The Religious Education program begins Tuesday, October 20 and concludes in May.
 This school year, our classes will move to Tuesday evenings at 7:00 pm.
 Lessons will be held on Zoom and will be no longer than 45 minutes per session.